-When the evaluation is complete, the tool displays the evaluated requirement (normalized cost function value) and the corresponding parameter values in the Evaluation Result table.
-The tool also creates a new variable with this information in the Results area.
+When the evaluation is complete, the app displays the evaluated requirement (normalized cost function value) and the corresponding parameter values in the Evaluation Result table.
+The app also creates a new variable with this information in the Results area.

 For requirements that involve a bound, a positive requirement value indicates that your requirement was violated, while a negative value indicates that the requirement was satisfied for that sample of parameter values.
 The parameter sample (row) corresponding to the least requirement value comes closest to satisfying your requirement.